-Spatial and Temporal Dynamics of Plants of Forest, Grassland and Common Land Ecosystems of Western Chitwan, Nepal
+Spatial and Temporal Dynamics of Flora in Forest, Grassland and Common Land Ecosystems of Western Chitwan, Nepal

 Dangol, Dharma Raj, and Keshav Lall Maharjan.
 2012.
-"Spatial and Temporal Dynamics of Plants of Forest, Grassland and Common Land Ecosystems of Western Chitwan, Nepal."
+"Spatial and Temporal Dynamics of Flora in Forest, Grassland and Common Land Ecosystems of Western Chitwan, Nepal."
 Journal of International Development and Cooperation 18(4):77-92.

 This paper describes changes of species composition and population of flora in space and time in western Chitwan, Nepal.
 This paper also discusses on the changes in flora due to flood and human activities.
 To illustrate these changes, we used survey data collected from January to April of 1996, 2000, and 2007 from the Barandabhar forest, National Park forest and the forests along the Narayani River banks, grasslands of National Park and common lands of western Chitwan as a part of longitudinal study on "reciprocal relation of population and the environment".
 From these data, density values were calculated to analyze spatial and temporal changes in flora species composition and population.
 We also noted the changes of top species in time and space in due course of time.
 If the species and its rank not changed, their densities (population) values of flora species changed.
 We found that changes in species composition, population, appearance or disappearance of flora from a particular space (research plot) were noted as a result of natural forces or human activities.